 Jackie Utley is an active volunteer for the veteran community of Jackson and works alongside several local organizations to engage citizens with Veterans Day programs and events.
 She is a Jackson native and graduate of Jackson High School and Union University.

-Jackie serves as the Chapter Regent for the Jackson-Madison County Chapter of Daughters of the American Revolution (DAR).
+Jackie serves as an Honorary Chapter Regent for the Jackson-Madison County Chapter of Daughters of the American Revolution (DAR).
 In this role, she organizes Jackson and Madison County annual Vietnam Veterans Day events, presents Certificates of Honor to veterans who have served the United States in any branch, conducts pinning ceremonies for Vietnam War veterans and surviving spouses, coordinates the area military ministry for the American Bible Society, and volunteers as the Jackson-Madison DAR chair for Wreaths Across America.
 In addition to her local work, she is the chair for the Tennessee State DAR Service for Veterans Committee, managing veterans’ events across the state.

 She has been with the Veterans Day Committee since it was formed in 2013 and plans the Friday evening program and Saturday morning parade each year to present a free Veterans Day program for veterans and their families in Jackson.
 Jackie is also the chair of the West Tennessee Veterans Coalition, serving on Veterans in Crisis Fund, annual Military Ball Committee, Faces of Freedom Veterans Banner Committee, and the Veteran Memorial Coin project for Tennessee State Veterans Cemeteries.